SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

     python emotions.py --mode train
     ``

-- To detect human reactions in real time:
+- To detect human reactions in real time (webcam/video):

     ``
     python emotions.py --mode display
     ``
 ## Advanced Usage

-Only for the ``--mode train`` option.
 The model can be retrained with the default parameters, as in the example above, or the following variables can be specified by command line:

+- --mode train
      --num_epoch (int)                  # Number of epochs for training the network --batch size (int)                 # Batch size for the training of the network --lr (float)                       # Learning rate